hashemi-soroush/GoConfMan/README.md

 And that's it.
 That's the whole codebase of GoConfMan.
 A bunch of files like this.
 You wanna add a new source?
 Just add a new file like this to your project or be kind and put it in GoConfMan codebase and send a merge request.

-You might think that `LoadFromX(ConfigWithX)` functions are some huge functions that do a lot of stuff and are hard and time-consuming to write.
+You might think that `LoadFromX(interface{})` functions are some huge functions that do a lot of stuff and are hard and time-consuming to write.
 Actually, the only thing they do is calling their corresponding `BindX` method for all the fields in the given config struct recursively.
 Of course, there are some differences here and there, but basically that's the whole point of these functions: to load the config recursively.